openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Overview

 This specification defines a mechanism on top of OAuth 2.0 to request and provide verifiable presentations.
-Since OpenID Connect is based on OAuth 2.0, implementations can also be build on top of OpenID Connect, e.g. Self-Issued OP v2 [@SIOPv2].
+Since OpenID Connect is based on OAuth 2.0, implementations can also be built on top of OpenID Connect, e.g. Self-Issued OP v2 [@SIOPv2].

 The specification supports all kinds of verifiable credentials, such as W3C Verifiable Credentials but also ISO mDL or AnonCreds.
-The examples given in the main part of the specification use W3C Verifiable Credentials, examples in other credential formats are given in  (#alternative_credential_formats).
+The examples given in the main part of the specification use W3C Verifiable Credentials.
+Examples in other credential formats are given in  (#alternative_credential_formats).

 Verifiable Presentations are requested by adding a parameter `presentation_definition` to an OAuth 2.0 authorization request.
 This specification introduces a new token type, "VP Token", used as a generic container for verifiable presentation objects, that is returned in authorization and token responses.